ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 1894417                   user           2025-06-08 12:19:52 R default
 ```

-(`-u` option is used to show reservation's from current user only)
+(`-u` option is used to show reservations from the current user only)

 The state of the reservation will be shown in the `S` column.
 There are the following job states:
-* `W`: waiting - OAR must wait before scheduling the job, because the resources asked are not available yet
+* `W`: waiting - OAR must wait before scheduling the job, because the requested resources are not available yet
 * `L`: launching - the job is starting, resources will be available to use soon
 * `R`: running - The job is currently running
 * `E`: error - There was an error with the job